EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ### Success Criteria
+1. The website should have an user registration and log in system with encryption of password.

-1. The website should ensure that all posts with activities are properly documented and tagged, which is essential for completing the CAS portfolio.
+2. The website should ensure that all posts with activities are properly documented and tagged.
-2. The website should have a search option that allows users to see other students' profiles and the posts for each club.
+3. The website should have a search option that allows users to see other student's profiles and the posts for each club.
-3. The website should provide reminders for students to post about their activities.
+4. The website should provide reminders for students to post about their activities.
-4. The website should allow students to like and comment other students posts.
+5. The website should allow students to like and comment other students posts.
-5. The website should have a page with statiscs of every student.
+6. The website should have a page with statiscs of every student on posts per week.